turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 ## Edit Artist Form

-Now that we have created an artist with `form_tag`, and used a button to send a `DELETE` request (overriding its default method), we are ready to tackle updating an artist using form_tag.
-Thinking back to the explanation of form_tag, we know that it will always default to making a `POST` request, but when updating something in our database, the common verb that we use is `PATCH`.
+Now that we have created an artist with `form_with`, and used a button to send a `DELETE` request (overriding its default method), we are ready to tackle updating an artist using `form_with`.
+Thinking back to the explanation of form_with, we know will have to specify the HTTP verb, and when updating something in our database, the common verb that we use is `PATCH`.
 Keep this in mind as you build out the following user story and test:

 ```
 As a visitor